 What is Digital Inclusion?

-As the Information and Communications Technology (ICT) becomes increasingly embedded in daily lives and activities, the need to provide universal access becomes more critical than ever.
+As Information and Communications Technology (ICT) becomes increasingly embedded in daily lives and activities, the need to provide universal access becomes more critical than ever.
 Digital inclusion is:

 - all about diversity and social inclusion in providing access to ICT.